eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_PID_SD_JWT_VC_ENABLED`
 Description: Whether to enable support for PID issuance in *SD JWT VC* format.
 Default value: `true`

+Variable: `ISSUER_PID_SD_JWT_VC_SIGNING_KEY`
+Description: Whether to generate a new, or use an existing key-pair for signing SD JWT VC PIDs.
+Possible values: `GenerateRandom`, `LoadFromKeystore`
+Default value: `GenerateRandom`

+Variable: `ISSUER_PID_SD_JWT_VC_SIGNING_KEY_KEYSTORE`
+Description: Location of the keystore from which to load the key-pair for signing SD JWT VC PIDs.
+Uses Spring Resource URL syntax.
+Default value: N/A

+Variable: `ISSUER_PID_SD_JWT_VC_SIGNING_KEY_KEYSTORE_TYPE`
+Description: Type of the keystore from which to load the key-pair for signing SD JWT VC PIDs.
+Default value: N/A

+Variable: `ISSUER_PID_SD_JWT_VC_SIGNING_KEY_KEYSTORE_PASSWORD`
+Description: Password of the keystore from which to load the key-pair for signing SD JWT VC PIDs.
+Default value: N/A

+Variable: `ISSUER_PID_SD_JWT_VC_SIGNING_KEY_ALIAS`
+Description: Alias of the key-pair for signing SD JWT VC PIDs.
+Default value: N/A

+Variable: `ISSUER_PID_SD_JWT_VC_SIGNING_KEY_PASSWORD`
+Description: Password of the key-pair for signing SD JWT VC PIDs.
+Default value: N/A

 Variable: `ISSUER_PID_SD_JWT_VC_DURATION`
 Description: Configures the validity of issued PIDs in *SD JWT VC* format.
 Uses Period syntax.